 It can be quite difficult to keep up with spending when you are using a credit card.
 To help you monitor and stick to your budget, budget using cash, and envelopes.

 This means you simply withdraw the amount you plan to spend monthly and keep them in an envelope.
 You can also divide them into categories.
 This way, you know that once the money finishes, spending is over.

 It could also be long term like a retirement account.
 It is never too early to start saving for retirement.
-Start early to help you accumulate interest on your savings in the long run.
+Start early to help you accumulate interest in your savings in the long run.

-The hardest part about creating a budget is sticking to it.
+The hardest part of creating a budget is sticking to it.
 It is possible to get busy and spend outside your budget.
 Each week, check your expenses to be sure you are keeping to your budget.

 Download an online financial management app to keep track of your spending.
 There are software programs available for download that can help you monitor your expenses.
-You can also get a notepad and pen to keep track of your spending.
+You can also get a notepad and pen to keep track of your spending.Source (73) (1) (1)

-You should also learn the art of delayed gratification and learn to spend smartly.
+You should also learn the art of delayed gratification and learn to spend smart.
 Creating and sticking to a budget requires discipline and a determination to follow through.